 A multitasking terminal for Claude Code

-Run multiple Claude Code sessions in parallel, let agents collaborate while each works in its own isolated environment, track what every agent is doing at a glance, and answer approvals and questions without getting lost in tabs and windows.
-Built for humans who multitask with AI.
+Run multiple Claude Code sessions in parallel, give each agent its own git worktree and branch, track what every agent is doing at a glance, and answer approvals and questions without getting lost in tabs and windows.
+Built for macOS, and for humans who multitask with AI.

 built for Claude Code